What is a Virtual Interview?

 Follow-up with Next Steps

 At the end of the interview, inform the candidate of the next steps in the hiring process and provide a timeline for when they can expect to hear back from you.
 Send a follow-up thank-you email expressing gratitude for the candidate’s time and reaffirming their interest in the role.

 Master the Virtual Interview Process with Oorwin

 Oorwin is an end-to-end recruitment platform that streamlines the hiring process by integrating Applicant Tracking System (ATS), Customer Relationship Management (CRM), and Human Resource Management System (HRMS) capabilities.
-Utilize Oorwin to optimize your virtual interview process, from scheduling and communication to candidate evaluation and onboarding.
+Utilize Oorwin with various integration with video interviewing platforms to optimize your virtual interview process, from scheduling and communication to candidate evaluation and onboarding.